Sales tax in Alberta: History

 In succeeding years, a growing oil industry in Alberta allowed future governments to avoid sales taxes and even post budget surpluses.

+Federal sales tax

-On January 1, 1991 Prime Minister Brian Mulroney's government introduced the first general federal sales tax at 7%.
+On January 1, 1991, Prime Minister Brian Mulroney's government introduced the first general federal sales tax, the Goods and Services Tax (GST), at 7%.
+The GST replaced the hidden 13.5% manufacturers' sales tax (MST).

+On 1 July 2006, Prime Minister Stephen Harper's government reduced the general federal sales tax (GST) to 6%, and on 1 January 2008, Harper's government further reduced the GST to 5%.

+Referendum requirement

 In 1995, Ralph Klein's government introduced the Alberta Taxpayer Protection Act which legislated any general provincial sales tax be subject to a referendum.

-On July 1, 2006 Prime Minister Stephen Harper's government reduced the general federal sales tax to 6%.

-On January 1, 2008 Harper's government further reduced the general federal sales tax to 5%.
+The legislation that prevents the introduction of a sales tax without a referendum was expanded in 2023 by UCP Premier Danielle Smith to include increases to personal and corporate tax rates.